Quick Start

 Key Principles

 - Nothing is embedded.
-Your app ships with only your Team ID and Bundle ID (public, non-secret data).
+Your app ships with only your Team ID, Bundle ID, and the config key name (all non-secret).

 - Hardware proves identity.
 Apple's Secure Enclave generates a key pair that can never be extracted.